TiagoValdrich/financial-system/README.md

 After installing the front-end dependencies, it's time to clone the back-end.
 Go to the [Financial System Backend repository](https://github.com/TiagoValdrich/financial-system-backend) and clone that on the same folder of front-end or another folder of your preference.

-> You'll need to have the back-end running to run the front-end, so ensure that you have this repo cloned.
+> You'll need to have the back-end running to run the front-end, so ensure that you have that repository cloned.

 After following these steps you'll be able to run the application on your machine. =D